altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 Do you remember what those _heroic_ people I bowed at the beginning had in common?

 Good, now it's your turn.
-The real internalization happens when we craft tangible things with what we learn.
+The most effective internalization happens when we craft tangible things with what we learn.
 Make use of them.
 There's no other way than taking action.

 A great book would make us want to do something, and there are many out there.